dnasdw/gust_tools/README.md

 * `gust_pak`: Decrypts and unpacks a Gust `.pak` archive to the current directory.
 * `gust_elixir`: Unpacks a Gust `.elixir[.gz]` archive into a subdirectory.
 * `gust_g1t`: Unpacks a Gust `.g1t` texture archive into a subdirectory.
+* `gust_enc`: Unscrambles and uncompresses a Gust `.e` file into the current directory.

 Notes
 -----

 `gust_pak` is designed to replace both `A17_Decrypt` and `A18_Decrypt`, as it detects "A17" (32-bit) and "A18" (64-bit) formats
 automatically.
-It should therefore works with all of the Atelier PC ports (including Atelier Sophie) as well as Blue Reflection's archives.
+It should therefore works with all of the Atelier PC ports (including _Atelier Sophie_) as well as _Blue Reflection_'s archives.

+`gust_enc` probably only works with _Atelier Sophie_ for now (since each game seems to use different scrambling seeds).

 Building
 ========